MichaelaRB/pet-facts/README.md

 ``AS A pet owner
-I WANT to be able to look up fun facts about my favorite pet SO THAT I can learn more about them
+I WANT to be able to look up fun facts about my favorite pet SO THAT I can learn more about them and see cute pictures at the same time.
 ```